imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 {% endhint %}

 Using ImageKit client-side and server-side SDKs, you can quickly implement upload functionality.
-* On the backend, you can use utility functions provided in all [server-side SDKs](../api-introduction/sdk.md#server-side-sdks) to implement the secure API.
+* On the backend, you can use the utility functions provided in all [server-side SDKs](../api-introduction/sdk.md#server-side-sdks) to implement the secure API.
-* On client-side application, use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
+* On client-side applications, use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
 See [examples](#client-side-file-upload-examples).

 ### Backend signature generation